J-1 Scholar Employment

 Your authorization to engage in the incidental employment activity will be in the form of a letter to you from your J-1 Alternative/Responsible Officer.
 You should give a copy of this letter to your employer and keep the original for your permanent records.

 As a J-1 scholar your options for incidental employment are limited.
 Please remember that employment without proper authorization is a serious violation of your status.
-Before you begin any kind of employment, you must first consult your J-1 Alternative/Responsible Officer, whose written approval is necessary in advance of your engaging in the incidental employment activity.
+Before starting any employment, you must consult your J-1 Alternate/Responsible Officer.
+Their written approval is required before you engage in incidental employment.